-Earbuds vs headphones: Which one should you buy?
+Earbuds vs. headphones: Which one should you buy?

 The choice between headphones and earbuds is an incredibly subjective one, but there are a few key factors worth considering before you pick a side.

 Earbuds are generally more compact, more affordable and more workout-friendly than their canned counterparts.
-On the flip side, headphones often deliver the best possible audio quality and noise cancellation of the two, as well as much better battery life — so long as you’re willing to pay the extra premium.
+On the flip side, headphones often deliver the best possible audio quality and noise cancellation of the two, not to mention much better battery life — so long as you’re willing to pay the extra premium.

 For a deeper dive on all things audio, be sure to check out our guides to the best true wireless earbuds, on-ear headphones and over-ear headphones you can buy.